-Trakm8 has market leading software solutions for all fleet management activities built out in the evergreen "Insight" platform.
+Trakm8 has market leading software solutions for the entire fleet management sector built out in our evergreen Insight platform.
 A combination of telematics, cameras, tachograph data retrieval, Electronic Proof of Delivery (EPOD) and route optimisation and scheduling software empowers businesses to make informed decisions about fleet operations - and to tackle a diverse range of obstacles.
 Benefits to fleets include the introduction of safer driving practices, reductions in fuel, obtaining lower insurance premiums, having a smaller carbon footprint and automating administrative tasks.
-All algorithms are deployed to measure risk and efficiency driving behaviours, feeding back to the driver on apps and in cab displays.
+AI algorithms are deployed to measure risk and efficiency driving behaviours, feeding back to the driver on apps and in cab displays.
 Advanced Driver Assistance Systems feature on the cameras to warn the driver, reducing the cost of accidents.